k2-fsa/icefall/egs/librispeech/ASR/RESULTS.md

 | Hubert base |   2.82     | 7.09|
 | Hubert large|   1.93     | 3.93|

-you can find the pre-trained model, tensorboard logs and decoding results in:
+you can find the pre-trained model, training logs, tensorboard logs and decoding results in:
 <https://huggingface.co/marcoyang/icefall_finetuned_hubert>
 Training commands are:
 ```bash